xenonview-com/view-js-sdk/README.md

   // Successful upsell of the middle tier with Stripe Xenon.subscriptionUpsold(tierGold, method);

-  // Successful upsell of the middle tier with Stripe for $25 Xenon.subscriptionUpsold(tierGold, method, value);
+  // Successful upsell of the middle tier with Stripe for $25 for 30-days Xenon.subscriptionUpsold(tierGold, method, price, term);
   // ...
   // Successful upsell of the top tier Xenon.subscriptionUpsold(tierPlatium);